hkdb/app/README.md

 1. cd back into the repo whereever you put it. `~/.config/app` if you took my recommendation
 2. `git pull`
 3. `git checkout <version tag>`
-3. `./update.sh` or if you are running FreeBSD, run `bash update.sh`
+3. `./update.sh` # FreeBSD requires bash to be installed

 Tracking main branch:

 1. cd back into the repo whreever you put it. `~/.config/app` if you took my recommendation
 2. `git pull`
-3. `./update.sh` or if you are running FreeBSD, run `bash update.sh`
+3. `./update.sh` # FreeBSD requires bash to be installed

 ### SUPPORT US!